apache/druid/docs/ingestion/supervisor.md

 Perform this action with caution as it may result in skipped messages and lead to data loss or duplicate data.
 :::

-**Hard reset** clears supervisor metadata, prompting the supervisor to resume data reading from the earliest or latest available position, depending on the `useEarliestOffset` setting.
-After clearing all stored offsets, the supervisor kills and recreates active tasks, so that tasks begin reading from valid positions.
+**Hard reset** clears supervisor metadata, causing the supervisor to resume data reading from either the earliest or latest available position, depending on the `useEarliestOffset` setting. **Hard reset** terminates and recreates active tasks, so that tasks begin reading from valid positions.

 Use this action to recover from a stopped state due to missing offsets.

 For information on how to reset a supervisor by API, see [Supervisors: Reset a supervisor](../api-reference/supervisor-api.md#reset-a-supervisor).

-### Terminate a supervisor
+### Terminate

 **Terminate** stops a supervisor and its indexing tasks, triggering the publishing of their segments.
-When terminated, a tombstone marker is placed in the database to prevent reloading on restart.
+When you terminate a supervisor, a tombstone marker is placed in the database to prevent reloading on restart.
 The terminated supervisor still exists in the metadata store and its history can be retrieved.

 For information on how to terminate a supervisor by API, see [Supervisors: Terminate a supervisor](../api-reference/supervisor-api.md#terminate-a-supervisor).